mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

 ---
 title: How to introduce custom error messages
-subtitle: With Megaparsec 5 it's possible to use user-defined data types as part of parse errors
+subtitle: It's possible to use user-defined data types as part of parse errors
 published: August 10, 2016
 difficulty: 3
 ---